Written By Sam Heward

 Make process the goal

 There are a lot of Ultra X finishers who have never run further than a marathon before signing up.
-If they had thought about running 250 km in one go at the beginning of their training it would have been impossible to get there.
-Instead, it’s important to get to enjoy the day to day training and have faith that by putting one step in front of the other you will get to the finish line.
+If they had thought about running 250km in one go at the beginning of their training it would have been impossible to get there.
+Instead, it’s important to enjoy the day-to-day training and have faith that by putting one step in front of the other you will get to the finish line.